CubatLin/Easy-way-to-demonstrate-Depth-Frist-Search-in-10-lines-by-using-Python/README.md

 # Easy-way-to-demonstrate-Depth-Frist-Search-in-10-lines-by-using-Python
-Hi there!I wrote two types of recrusion which apply depth first search by Python, feel free to use it and please comments if there's any problem, Thanks!
+Hi there!
+I wrote two types of recrusion which apply depth first search by Python, feel free to use it and please leave comments if there's any problem, Thanks!

 * **Graph：**
 ![Graph of data](https://github.com/CubatLin/Easy-way-to-demonstrate-Depth-Frist-Search-in-10-lines-by-using-Python/blob/master/GraphDemo.jpg)